6fdigital/silverstripe-tauri-update-server/Readme.md

 #### Release Manifest
-To release a new version of an application, you MUST create a release manifest and send it with your request to the endpoint.
+To release a new version of an application, you MUST create a release manifest and send it sent along with your request.
 Also, you must specify at least one artifact you want to publish with your release.
+Simply these are the files the updater would upload if a new release are avilable.

+Here you can see an example release manifest:
 ```json
 {
    "version":"<release-version>",